CGSC: A howl of pain from the lower circle of online distance learning hell

 “For example (two words which did not appear in your paper) […] In this case, you could have used either a real world example, like how the US should deal with North Korea”

 So, while this is anonymous, clearly I’ve drawn the same guy out of whatever grading cesspool.
-And he’s just copy and pasting his favorite complaint.
+And he’s just copying and pasting his favorite complaint.
 And not to quibble, but my paper literally includes the sentence “For example, the potential response of the Chinese government in the event of a South Korean intervention is an “unknown” worthy of discussion in any potential Korean war planning.”

 At this point, I give up.
 When I started this whole ILE quest, I had nothing but free time.
 I had my chosen way to tackle this program picked out and teed up.
 Now I have a toddler, I’m on TDY for a functional area credentialing course, I’m in a master’s program, I’m also in another optional PME program, I have work, and I’m writing these papers and getting nothing but nonsense and gibberish back.